caenrigen/syntalos_pupil_labs_neon/README.md

 ## Connecting to the glasses

-The module will try to automatically discover the Neon companion app running on a Smartphone connected to the glasses.
-This can fails on certain networks, you can enter the IP address of the glasses manually in the module settings.
+Enter the IP address of the phone running the Neon Companion app in the module settings before starting acquisition.
-To find the IP address of the Smartphone running the Neon companion app, open the app on the main screen and press the phone icon under the settings icon.
+To find the IP address, open the Companion app on the main screen and press the phone icon under the settings icon.

 ## Running in a Virtual Machine